maximusmaarni/maximusmaarni/README.md

-# Hi there, I'm Max! 👋
+# Hi there, I'm Maximus! 👋

 Welcome to my GitHub profile!
 I'm a passionate **IT Specialist** and **programming enthusiast** with a strong focus on problem-solving and software development.
 With experience in a wide range of technologies.